-Florida is so much more than just Disneyworld.
+Florida is so much more than just Orlando and its key attraction, Disneyworld.
 Look around, and you’ll find that there are countless places to visit in Florida that are endlessly fascinating and beautiful.

 This state is full of gorgeous white sand beaches with turquoise waters, vibrant art and shopping scenes, thriving cosmopolitan food scenes, historic cities, and untouched biodiversity.
 Here are five awesome spots around Florida that you won’t be able to help adding to your bucket list.

 1. Florida Keys / Key West